 - The film begins in winter 1916, and depicts Anastasia as an eight-year-old princess at the time.
 In reality, Anastasia was 15 years old and had she been eight at that point, she would've been younger than her real-life younger brother Alexei.

-- At the beginning (1916, see above), the Dowager Empress narrates that the 300th anniversary of the Romanow dynasty's rule over Russia was celebrated.
-In Real Life, these anniversary were 1913.
+- At the beginning (1916), the Dowager Empress narrates that the 300th anniversary of the Romanov dynasty's rule over Russia was celebrated.
+In Real Life, this anniversary was in 1913.

 - Additionally, Rasputin's curse (see below) states that the Romanovs would die within a fortnight of the curse being set.
 In reality, the Romanovs were arrested in February 1917 at the start of the February Revolution, and were executed a year afterwards.